Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

-Sum rules reveal that polarization fluctuations are responsible for other defining characteristics of bound electrons, such as their optical mass $\hbar/m\sim\ev{\br\cdot\bv}$, part of orbital magnetization $M \sim \ev{\br\times\bv}$, or shot noise $\ev{\bv\cdot\bv}$.
-As outlined in \cite{verma2024instantaneous}, the generalized sum rules can be systematically obtained from different time derivatives of the unequal time dipole-dipole correlator, or time-dependent QGT, $\mathcal{Q}_{\mu\nu}(t) = \langle \hat{r}_\mu(t) (1-\hat{P}) \hat{r}_\nu\rangle $.
-Taking these derivatives amounts to convolute the geometric tensor with various powers of the energy differences at which the dipole transitions occur, generalizing the SWM sum rule one finds,
+Sum rules reveal that polarization fluctuations are responsible for other defining characteristics of bound electrons, such as their optical mass $1/m\approx\ev{\br\cdot\bv}$, part of orbital magnetization $M \approx \ev{\br\times\bv}$, or shot noise $\ev{\bv\cdot\bv}$.
+The generalized sum rules can be systematically obtained \cite{verma2024instantaneous} from different time derivatives of the unequal time dipole-dipole correlator, or time-dependent QGT, $\mathcal{Q}_{\mu\nu}(t) = \langle \hat{r}_\mu(t) (1-\hat{P}) \hat{r}_\nu\rangle $.
+The complementary projector $1-\hat P$ in $\Q(t)$ guarantees its gauge independence, which highly simplifies the form of response functions such as polarizability or conductivity.
+Taking time derivatives of $\Q(t)$ amounts to convoluting the geometric tensor with various powers of the energy differences at which the dipole transitions occur, and generalizing the SWM sum rule one finds,